Not My Job: We Quiz Aubrey Plaza On The Plaza Hotel

 SAGAL: Yes, you're right.

 SAGAL: Kay Thompson, author of "Eloise."
-Do you know the "Eloise" books?
-Did you grow up with...
+You know the Eloise books?
+Did you grow up on that?

 PLAZA: Yeah.